DavidPaschall04/configure-actived/README.md

 </p>
 <p>
 Create another VM with the Windows 10 image and name it Client-1, Make sure it is on the same region and Virtual Network as DC-1.
 Once you have made the VM, set its DNS settings to DC-1s Private IP address. (copy DC-1 private ip address in microsoft azure, go to client-1 VM -> Netowrking Settiings -> Network interface -> DNS servers -> select custom, then paste th Private IP address).
-Next, restart the Client-1 VM from Azure Portal, then log into Client-1 and run the ping command with DC-1's Private IP Adress.
+Once that is completed, restart the Client-1 VM from Azure Portal, then log into Client-1, open Powershell, and run the ping command with DC-1's Private IP Adress.

 </p>